greg-raven/hdc/_posts/2014-05-17-a-frantic-climb.md

 WRIGHTWOOD --- Tabletop Mountain Road was lined with Grim Reapers, neon wigs and a blue Smurf on Friday as cycling fans and fanatics cheered for the competitors of the Amgen Tour of California.

-The bicycle race was a heated suffer-fest with a climbing finish where Colombia’s Esteban Chaves broke away from the lead group to take the Stage 6 victory.
-Spain’s David De La Cruz and American Thomas Danielson rounded out the top three.
+The bicycle race was a heated suffer-fest with a climbing finish where Colombia's Esteban Chaves broke away from the lead group to take the Stage 6 victory.
+Spain's David De La Cruz and American Thomas Danielson rounded out the top three.

 Hundreds lined the final kilometer along Tabletop Mountain Road in Wrightwood --- in a tradition unique to cycling.
 Fans spilled out into the roadway on the steepest grade to cheer, taunt and get shoulder-to-shoulder with the competitors as they charged toward the finish line.

-Neal Thomas traveled from Phoenix to don a neon-yellow wig to cheer riders as they approached the last kilometer of the stage’s final 17-mile climb.
+Neal Thomas traveled from Phoenix to don a neon-yellow wig to cheer riders as they approached the last kilometer of the stage's final 17-mile climb.

 “I do it to stay young” Thomas said.
 “I turned 60 this year, and this keeps me young.”